-Enjoy 20 of our favorite MyPlate-inspired stew and soup recipes, which incorporate a variety of protein, vegetables, and grains for comforting and filling one-dish meal and starter options.
+Enjoy our favorite MyPlate-inspired stew and soup recipes, which incorporate a variety of protein, vegetables, and grains for comforting and filling one-dish meal and starter options.

 Cooking Light is working with the Partnership for a Healthier America and USDA’s MyPlate to give anyone looking for healthier options access